-Two-part ownership and base erosion

-- test.
-A foreign corporation meets this test if: More than 50% of its stock (by value) is owned (directly or indirectly) during at least half the number of days in the tax year by qualifying shareholders and - Less than 50% of its income is used (directly or indirectly) to meet liabilities to persons who are not residents of such foreign country or U.S. citizens or residents.
-For this test, individuals resident in the foreign country, U.S. citizens and residents, governments of foreign countries, and foreign corporations that meet the publicly traded test (described later) are treated as qualifying shareholders.
+Two-part ownership and base erosion test.
+A foreign corporation meets this test if: More than 50% of its stock (by value) is owned (directly or indirectly) during at least half the number of days in its tax year by qualifying shareholders and

+• Less than 50% of its income is used (directly or indirectly) to meet liabilities to persons who are not residents of the foreign country and are not U.S. citizens or residents.

+For purposes of this test, individuals resident in the foreign country, U.S. citizens and residents, governments of foreign countries, and foreign corporations that meet the publicly traded test (described later) are treated as qualifying shareholders.